 Yes, email size plays a considerable role in email deliverability.
 Spam filters take email size as one of the criteria for marking emails as spam.

 The Acid email team accepted the challenge of clarifying the perfect email size.
 After several tests, they found out that the perfect sized email ranges from 15 KB to 100 KB.
-Keeping it under 100 KB is the key to avoiding getting caught in spam filters.
+So, if you are wondering how many KB you can send in an email, keeping it under 100 KB increases the probability that will keep you out of the spam box.
 However, exceeding the email size limit by even a few bytes will make a difference.
 The study shows that whether an email is 600 KB or 110 KB, it will still get caught in the same (seven) spam filters, just because it is over 100 KB.

 Take this into account if sending emails to: